Andrew Latreille is an Australian-born, Canadian-domiciled artist whose refined imagery explores the transition of time.

 Projects are customarily long-term, spanning months or multiple years with a focus on the human interaction and impact around both manmade structures and our natural environment.

 The past 15 years have seen him gradually begin to learn the history of the land he has placed himself within.
 In doing so, he has learned of the similarities between Australia and Canada.
-Sadly, one is the extraction of natural resources for profit along with the process of colonisation and how these affect the land, people, and all living things.
+This continual process of historical learning leads him to create imagery that embodies a perceptual depth, referencing the moment(s) past, and a potential future.

 His early life was spent learning and growing on the Traditional Lands of the Wurundjeri Woi Wurrung and Bunurong peoples of the East Kulin Nations (Melbourne, Australia) and he now lives with his wife, raising their two sons within the unceded and ancestral territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) peoples (Vancouver, Canada)